One major emphasis is binding prediction

 Methodology, Sampling Techniques, and Tools

 Previously, we highlighted the importance of soft core techniques for binding free energy calculations, and the importance of long-range Lennard-Jones interactions in obtaining free energy estimates that are robust with respect to the choice of LJ cutoff.
 We have also developed a framework for including free energies of slow protein conformational changes in binding free energy calculations.
 More recently, we collaborated on enhanced sampling techniques for improved conformational sampling of small molecules using expanded ensemble techniques.
-Ongoing work focuses on improved methods for computing the relative free energies of ligand orientations in binding sites via nonequilibrium candidate Monte Carlo (NCMC) via our BLUES package, which is under development; methods for better sidechain sampling in torsions; and general strategies for better sampling of slow degrees of freedom in free energy calculations.
+We also worked extensively on enhanced sampling of ligand and protein motions via our BLUES package, which includes methods for better sidechain sampling in torsions and rotational degrees of freedom.
+We continue to be interested in general strategies for better sampling of slow degrees of freedom in free energy calculations, and as noted above, are focusing on the separated topologies method for relative free energy calculations as well.

 We make free energy calculations easier to apply:

 A major bottleneck in using these calculations in a drug discovery setting has been the difficulty of setting them up, and the expertise required to do so.
-We are working on new tools to make free energy calculations dramatically easier to apply, including a tool for automated planning of relative free energy calculations, Lead Optimization Mapper (LOMAP, GitHub). .
+We are working on new tools to make free energy calculations dramatically easier to apply, including a tool for automated planning of relative free energy calculations, Lead Optimization Mapper (LOMAP, GitHub).
+We also helped launch the Open Free Energy Initiative recently, and are partnering with them on ongoing work in this space.